CemTunna/eventsApp/README.md

 # Project Title

-Events app that people can create, update, delete their own events.
-They can see and edit their events via dashboard or they can look at someone else's and upcoming events.
+People can create, update, delete their own events.
+They can edit their events from dashboard or look at someone else's events and upcoming events.

 ## Features